postmanlabs/labs-docs/v6/postman/sending_api_requests/authorization.md

 Postman does not save header data and query parameters to prevent sensitive data exposure, such as API keys, to the public.

 If you want to inspect the authorization headers and parameters that Postman generates, click the **Preview Request** button.

  [![auth menu](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-preview-request.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-preview-request.png)

-**Note**: You can inspect a raw dump of the entire request in the Postman console after you send it.
+**Note:** You can inspect a raw dump of the entire request in the Postman console after you send it.

 ## Inherit auth from parent

 ### Adding authorization to a collection or folder

 Suppose you [add a folder](/docs/postman/collections/managing_collections#adding-folders) to a collection.
 Under the **Authorization** tab, the default authorization type is set to “Inherit auth from parent”.

 The “Inherit auth from parent” setting indicates that every request in this folder by default uses the authorization type from the parent.
-In this example, the collection is using “No Auth”, so the folder uses “No Auth”, meaning all requests in that folder will use “No Auth” .
+In this example, the collection is using “No Auth”, so the folder uses “No Auth”, meaning all requests in that folder will use “No Auth”.

 [![folder auth](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-add-auth-folder.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-add-auth-folder.png)